cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Images.md

-﻿There are two different types of image data model annotations:
+There are two different types of image data model annotations:

 - [`[Image]`](#image)
 - [`[ImageCollection]`](#imagecollection)